noobfromPitt/noobfrompitt.github.io/_posts/2020-05-28-research-nmappacketanalysis.md

 ## NMAP packet analysis

-We all use `nmap` all the time.
-Its the first tool to start recon with.
-Although `nmap` is used mostly just for port scanning, there are a ton of things it can do.
+`nmap` is arguably the most used tool for network discovery and port scanning.
+Its the first tool used in recon.
+Although it is used mostly just for port scanning, there are a ton of things it can do.
 I am not gonna go through it here, but `man nmap` is a good place to start (there is always something new I learn whenever I open the man page).
 In this post, My main goal is to understand at the network level how `nmap` detects services and their versions.

-### Summary:
+### Setup:

-I have two kali VMs running, one to run some services and another to run `nmap` and scan these services.
+I have two kali VMs running, one to run some services and another to run `nmap` and scan and detect these services.

-I'll start with a default scan without any options.
-I am running a simple web server on a non standard port to see if `nmap` can detect the service without any scripts/ probes.
+I'll start with a simple default scan without any options.
+I'll run a simple web server on a non standard port to see if `nmap` can detect the service without any scripts/ probes.
 Next, I explore what happens with `-sV` option and `-sC` option.

 ### Default scan

-Lets start off with the simple default scan without any scripts.
+Lets start off with the default scan without any scripts.
 I've started a python simplehttp server on port 81 on 10.0.2.12. `python3 -m http.server 81`. `nmap` is running on 10.0.2.15

 ```
 nmap 10.0.2.12 -p 81